terraform-ibm-modules/terraform-ibm-cluster/examples/secure-roks-cluster/README.md

     - Provisions VPC.
     - Provisions Subnets on all three zones.
-    - Creates one Security Group and Defines Set of Security Group Rules. (**More Clarification is required on Rules**)
+    - Defines Set of Security Group Rules on Default Security Group. (**More Clarification is required on Rules**)
     - Current Rules are as follows
         |Direction|Protocol|Port or Value|Source type|
         |----|-----|----------|----|